Monica: Still Standing

 Monica: Still Standing is an American reality television series from executive producer James DuBose, in conjunction with Jimmy Iovine.
 The series was first aired on BET October 27, 2009, plugged by the 2009 BET Hip Hop Awards.
 Production of the ten part docu-series was strategically developed to gear towards Monica making an official comeback after lengthy hiatus.
-The show focused on searching for a hit single for her fifth studio album release, while aiming to balance her life with father of her children and former fiance Rocko da Don and recovery from a troubled past.
+The show focused on searching for a hit single for her fifth studio album release, while aiming to balance her life with father of her children and former fiancé Rocko da Don and recovery from a troubled past.